samlinux/fabricStarterKit/README.md

 ## Try the installation
 The fabric-samples provisions a sample Hyperledger Fabric test-network consisting of two organizations, each maintaining one peer nodes.
 It also will deploy a single RAFT ordering service by default.

-To test your installationen we can start interacting with the network.
+To test your installation we can start interacting with the network.
 Let`s do a short test run.

 ```bash
 # switch to the base folder